denten-books/plain-text/2-chapter.md

 that we are not digital?
 It is structure form the outside.
 What changes?

+Literary devices are those machines that in themselves constitute a system for textual diffusion.
+They facilitate symbolic exchange and they do so in diverse textual ecosystems.
+The ecosystem of aesthetic discourse is one such market of exchange.
+But I am interested in others as well.
+The film studio, the hospital, the court house, and the university: these are are some of the locations of distinct literary activity.
+Like literature in the aesthetic realm, these are systems that propagate localized notions of document, style, authorship, value, and canon.

 ## 3.1 Digital Wake

 What does the digital look like?
 It looks blue for one---not just any kind of